 The Dark-eyed Junco is predominately migratory.
 Juncos spend the entire winter in flocks averaging in size from six to thirty or more birds.
 Dark-eyed Juncos tend to return to the same area each winter.
 Chances are that you have many of the same birds at your feeder this winter that you had in previous years.
 Visiting flocks of juncos will usually stay within an area of about ten acres during their entire winter stay.
 When migrating, female juncos move south before the males do, and adult females leave before the young females.
 Male juncos tend to spend the winter farther north in order to shorten their spring migration and thus gain the advantage of arriving first at prime breeding territories.

-While naturally ground feeders, Juncos will happily feed from our feeders, favouring open feeders such as Tray Feeders, Fly-Thru Feeders, and feeders with a wide base for easy landing, such as the WBU Dinner Bell or a Seed Tube Feeder with a Seed Tray attached.
+While naturally ground feeders, Juncos will happily feed from our feeders, favouring open feeders such as Tray Feeders, Fly-Thru Feeders, and feeders with a wide base for easy landing, such as a Seed Tube Feeder with a Seed Tray attached.

 As winter and late-fall residents to our area, Dark-eyed Juncos are not here in Simcoe County during their breeding season and therefore will not be enticed by nesting options in our yards.
 During nesting season they typically nest in coniferous or mixed-coniferous forests on the ground or in bushes.
 Will not use a nest box even within their breeding range.
 Juncos typically have two broods per year with the female building her nest and laying three to five eggs.
 The male does not incubate the eggs but does deliver food to the young and helps the female to defend against predators.
 The young leave the nest in 9-12 days.